ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

 Retrieval-Augmented Generation in an AI-based application:
 Steps involved:

-* User ask a query.
+* User asks a query.
-* The System search and looks for similar/related documents that could answer to the users query.
-These documents are stored in database.
+* System searches and looks for similar and related documents stored in the database that could answer the users query.
-* System creates prompt for Large language model that includes the user's questions, the relevant documents, and instructions for the LLM to use these documents as context to answer the user question.
+* System creates a prompt for LLM's that include users question, the relevant documents and the instructions for LLM's on how to use the documents to answer the users query.
 * The system forwards prompt to LLM.
 * Ths LLM provides an response to the user's query, based on the related documents/context supplied.
 This response is the output of system.